hipay/hipay-docs/hipay-enterprise-sdk-js_3/Hosted-Fields/1-Integration-Guide.md

-# HiPay Hosted Fields quickstart
+# HiPay Hosted Fields integration guide

 This guide will walk you through the creation of a credit card payment form using the HiPay Hosted Fields.

 You will see how to create your payment form, customize it, interact with it, and securely get a `token` generated from sensitive card information.
 This token will enable you to make a transaction using the [HiPay Order API](/doc-api/enterprise/gateway/#!/payments/requestNewOrder).

-This guide show you the 2 integration modes:
+This guide will show you the two possible integration modes:
-- Auto-generated form with material design
+- the automatic mode (auto-generated form with Material Design),
-- Custom form
+- the custom mode (custom form).

 Please follow these 6 steps to create your payment form with the HiPay Hosted Fields: